Gchism94/QuartoQuest/README.md

-# jupyterquest: The Concise .ipynb Autograder
+# jupyterquest: The Advanced .ipynb Autograder

 ## Overview
-**jupyterquest** is a powerful and efficient autograder designed to enhance the quality of `.ipynb` (Jupyter Notebook) files.
-Integrated with GitHub Actions, it automates the evaluation process for coding projects, focusing on code style, organization, commit clarity, and repository structure.
-It's an ideal tool for educators and teams seeking to ensure high standards in coding and documentation.
+**jupyterquest** is a comprehensive autograding tool designed to elevate the standard of Jupyter Notebook (.ipynb) submissions.
+Seamlessly integrated with GitHub Actions, it provides an automated evaluation process that spans across code style, structure, commit history, security vulnerabilities, and dependency checks.
+This tool is invaluable for educators, mentors, and development teams aiming to uphold best practices in code quality, security, and project organization.

 ## Features
-- **Code Style Checks**: Ensures adherence to coding best practices, including spacing, line length, and more.
+- **Code Style and Formatting Checks**: Enforces best practices and consistency in coding styles.
-- **Code Organization**: Evaluates the logical structure and readability of code.
+- **Code Structure Analysis**: Assesses the organization and readability of code for maintainability.
-- **Commit Quality Analysis**: Monitors the quality and quantity of Git commits.
+- **Commit Message Quality**: Evaluates the clarity and conformity of commit messages to best practices.
-- **Repository Structure Validation**: Checks for correct file organization and naming conventions.
+- **Repository Structure Validation**: Ensures a logical and standardized file organization within repositories.
-- **Automated and Customizable**: Easy to integrate and customize according to specific grading needs.
+- **Security Vulnerability Scans**: Identifies known vulnerabilities in project dependencies to ensure code safety.
+- **Dependency Analysis**: Checks for outdated or insecure dependencies that might compromise the project.
+- **Extensible and Automated**: Designed for easy integration with CI/CD workflows, offering customizable options to meet various grading and analysis needs.

 ## Getting Started
 ### Prerequisites
-- GitHub account and basic understanding of GitHub Actions.
+- A GitHub account and a basic understanding of GitHub Actions.
-- Familiarity with `.ipynb` file format.
+- Knowledge of Jupyter Notebooks and the `.ipynb` file format.

 ### Installation
-1. **Fork or Clone the Repository**:
+1. **Fork or Clone This Repository**:
-   - Fork this repository to your GitHub account or clone it directly to your local machine.
+   Start by forking this repository to your account or cloning it directly to your local environment.

-2. **Set Up GitHub Actions**:
+2. **Configure GitHub Actions**:
-   - Navigate to your project's repository on GitHub.
-   - Go to the 'Actions' tab and set up a workflow using the provided `autograder.yml` file.
+   In your repository on GitHub, navigate to the 'Actions' tab.
+Set up a new workflow with the provided `autograder.yml` workflow file.

-3. **Customize Autograder Settings** (optional):
+3. **Customize the Autograder** (Optional):
-   - Modify the `autograder.py` script to tailor the grading criteria to your specific requirements.
+   Adjust the `autograder.py` and other relevant scripts to fine-tune the grading criteria and checks according to your project or course requirements.

 ### Usage
-- **Integration**: Once set up, jupyterquest will automatically run whenever a push is made to your repository.
-- **Results**: After each run, the autograder will provide a report in the specified format, highlighting areas of improvement and success.
+- **Automatic Execution**: jupyterquest runs automatically with each push to the repository, thanks to GitHub Actions integration.
+- **Reports**: The autograder generates detailed Markdown reports, offering actionable insights on code improvements and highlighting commendable practices.

 ## Contribution
-Contributions to jupyterquest are welcome!
-Please read our contributing guidelines to learn about how you can contribute to this project.
+We encourage contributions!
+If you're interested in enhancing jupyterquest or adding new features, please consult our contributing guidelines for more information on how to get started.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+jupyterquest is made available under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.

 ## Support and Contact
-For support or inquiries, please open an issue in this repository.
+Need help or have questions?
+Feel free to [open an issue](https://github.com/Gchism94/jupyterquest/issues) in this repository for support and inquiries.